 Soon after our horsey community was blessed with the opening of a new tack store…specifically Dover Saddlery…in November.
 A couple of times sitting in saddles at the shop and I had become smitten with a Custom Saddlery saddle.
 However I wasn’t thrilled with the price tag, even for the off the rack saddle, knowing that I would need to have a fitter out to work on the saddle either way…so I sucked it up and called my local Custom Saddlery rep…knowing I’d likely end up spending more than I wanted…

-An appointment was set up for several weeks in the future, and Champ and I started holding our breath.
+An appointment was set up for several weeks in the future.